kissofjudase23/Doc-DSA/coding_interview.md

             return route
           ```
   * Eulerian circuit
+    * An **Eulerian trail** that **starts and ends on the same vertex**.
   * Hamilton path
+    * A finite graph that **visits every vertex** exactly once.
   * Hamilton cycle
+    * An Hamilton path that **starts and ends on the same vertex**.
   * Minimum Spanning Tree
+    * A minimum spanning tree (MST) or minimum weight spanning tree is **a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight**.
   * Shortest Path
   * Topological Sort
     * Ref: